oakkao/pymof/README.md

                     window size for calculation.
                     default window size is 10000.
             KeepMassRatio : boolean
                     All points' mass ratio are kept when an argument is True.
-Beware for exploding memory.
+                    Beware of exploding memory since calculation with window size = n.
                     Can be set to False for memory efficient. default KeepMassRatio size is True.
     Return :